Accelerate Your Degree with an RN-to-MSN Program

 Are Online or Night Programs Available?

 Most RN-to-MSN programs are designed to meet the demands of RNs who are juggling jobs and family responsibilities as they study.
 You’ll often find options for evening and/or weekend classes if your program includes onsite coursework.
-To allow greater flexibility, many RN-to-MSN programs are offered in a hybrid classroom/online format.
+To allow greater flexibility, many RN-to-MSN programs are offered in a hybrid classroom or an online format.

 Programs that advertise themselves as 100% online are more likely to be in nonclinical areas of specialization such as administration, informatics, or education, so it’s important to determine whether an online program aligns with your career goals.

-Programs that advertise themselves as 100% online are more likely to be in non-clinical areas of nursing.
+Programs that advertise themselves as 100 percent online are more likely to be in non-clinical areas of nursing.

 Also consider whether an online format has clinical requirements that you must complete on-site.
 Having an RN puts you at an advantage since you’ve already met some clinical requirements with your license and work experience.
 If your RN-to-MSN requires clinical hours, most online schools allow you complete these hours at an approved clinical practice in your geographic area.